sariling-dwende/sariling-dwende.github.io/_posts/2023-08-05-an-expanse-of-breath.md

 layout: post
 title: An Expanse of Breath
 ---
-Command the present to eclipse this guilt.
-This restless thrashing of a bent-necked joy: a future aborted, impended and resigned, as if (hold my thoughts the way water sits on the windowsill: the poem lives on this memory) we are lying to ourselves, when we say “I see you,” to another.
+</p>Command the present to eclipse this guilt.
+This restless<br>
+thrashing of a bent-necked joy: a future aborted, impended<br>
+and resigned, as if (hold my thoughts the way<br>
+water sits on the windowsill: the poem<br>
+lives on this memory) we are lying<br>
+to ourselves, when we say “I see you,” to another.<br>
-My god, disintegrate me to ashes of your gaze, thriving in this false nakedness.
+My god, disintegrate me to ashes<br>
+of your gaze,<br>
+thriving in this false nakedness.<br>
 Let me elaborate.
-Take my fingers and deny this body access to poetry.
+Take my fingers and deny<br>
+this body access to poetry.</p>

 Do I need to explain the poem in this?